Diving Into Ocean Activities

 Show and Tell is a great time to have your students who have visited the ocean share mementos from their trips.
 Invite your students to bring in photos, seashells, starfish, and other items to share with their classmates.
 My students love to share their experiences aloud in class.
 To be sure everyone is included, I allow those students who’ve never visited the ocean to ask questions.

 During our study of the ocean, I incorporate ocean-themed activities into my classroom learning stations.
 Take a look below at some of our fun.

 Puzzles and Games Station

 To help your students learn to identify the different animals that live in the ocean, play a game of concentration.
-Print pairs of several ocean creatures on card stock.
+Print pairs of several ocean creatures on card stock (Brainster Apps has a great set of flash cards available in full color photographs or cartoons.
+Have Fun Teaching also has a cartoon set available for free.).
 Cut and laminate each card.
 Now it's time to play!